merlinkv/MaxDuino_Libraries_for_1.54M/README.md

 # Advise #
-Library has bee modified by droman to allow use lcd.begin(); or lcd.init(); to initialize LCD screens.
+Library has been modified by droman to allow the use of lcd.begin(); or lcd.init(); to initialize LCD screens.

-Now, you can use one or other command to start the screeen.
+Now, you can use one or other command.

 # Installation #
 Create a new folder called "LiquidCrystal_I2C" under the folder named "libraries" in your Arduino sketchbook folder.